Can explain software quality assurance

 Quality Assurance = Validation + Verification

 QA involves checking two aspects:

 Whether something belongs under validation or verification is not that important.
-What is more important is both are done, instead of limiting to verification (i.e., remember that the requirements can be wrong too).
+What is more important is that both are done, instead of limiting to only verification (i.e., remember that the requirements can be wrong too).

 Can explain code reviews

-Code review is the systematic examination code with the intention of finding where the code can be improved.
+Code review is the systematic examination of code with the intention of finding where the code can be improved.

 Reviews can be done in various forms.
 Some examples below: